Our Top Tips on how to exercise your dog in the winter

 Some great ways to bond and exercise your dog in winter without going out

-Spending less time playing in the park shouldn’t be a problem Both you and your dog can have some great bonding time.
-Play g games and even working on your training can help keep your dogs weight down and get rid of his energy.
+Spending less time playing in the park shouldn’t be a problem.
+Both you and your dog can have some great bonding time.
+Playing games and even working on your training can help keep your dog’s weight down and get rid of his energy.

 Play indoor fetch

 Do you have a long hall or some other place in the house?
-If the answer is yes, this can be used to play indoor fetch.
+If the answer is yes, you can use it to play indoor fetch.
 Throw your dog’s favourite toy for him to bring back to you.
-A word of warning make sure anything breakable is removed.
+A word of warning: Make sure anything breakable is removed.

 This is a great game and can be great fun.
 Hide and eek can provide physical and mental activity for your dog.
 Simply hide somewhere in the house to conceal yourself.
 Once you a hidden, call your dog and wait for him to find you.
 Once your dog has found you, he gets to have a nice tasty treat.